The University of Toledo is offering a free, weeklong camp in a specialized area of cybersecurity for high school students and teachers.

 Dr. Mohammed Niamat, professor in the Department of Electrical Engineering and Computer Science in the College of Engineering, is leading UToledo’s efforts.

-Niamat is the founder of the Hardware Security Lab and is working to devise techniques to prevent cyber-attacks based on machine learning and blockchain technology on digital microelectronic chips.
+The research group in the hardware security and trust lab led by Niamat is working to devise techniques to prevent cyber-attacks based on machine learning and blockchain technology on digital microelectronic chips.

-Register by emailing NoorAhmad.Hazari@utoledo.edu by Friday, June 18.
+Register for the workshop by emailing NoorAhmad.Hazari@utoledo.edu by Wednesday, June 1.